fragaria/karmen-docs/docs/access.md

 ## Administrators

-Administrator is a super user that can manage printers and their settings and also manage other users in the organization.
+Administrator is a superuser that can manage printers and their settings and also manage other users in the organization.

 ## Users

-Common users can see a use all the printers organization administrator has previously added.
-They can also access the shared gcodes library, upload new gcodes and trigger print jobs on the printers.
+Common users can see and use all the printers organization administrator has previously added.
+They can also access the shared G-codes library, upload new G-codes and trigger print jobs on the printers.

 ## Managing users